 It is always a challenge to maintain a spirit of community that is honoring to the Lord.
 A very important part of that spirit of community, we believe, is contained in our honor system.
 It is an expression of our commitment to the Lord and to one another.
-It is described in our current Academic Catalogue on page 80 and in this Student Handbook, pages 21-25, where you will also find an extended Statement on Plagiarism.
+It is described in our current Academic Catalogue and in this Student Handbook, where you will also find an extended Statement on Plagiarism.